TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/bissc_example.md

 - Initializes ICSS0-PRU1
 - Initializes default parameters, loads the PRU firmware & executes it.

-\note BiSS-C firmware will only run with ICSS Core Clock running at 200 MHz/300 MHz frequency or ICSS UART Clock running at 192 MHz.
-225/250/333 MHz values are not supported due to clock divider requirements.
+\note BiSS-C firmware supports operation with ICSS Core Clock running at 200 MHz/300 MHz frequency or ICSS UART Clock running at 192 MHz only.
+ICSS Core Clock at 225/250/333 MHz is not supported due to clock divider requirements.

 \endcond